adrianmay/rhaboo/README.md

 Another problem with stringify/parse is that they innacurately recreate objects, especially arrays.
 For instance, properties of arrays with non-numeric names are ignored and all sparse positions are filled with null.
 This library recreates objects and arrays more precisely.

 It's highly portable because it only relies on HTML5's localStorage.
+So you can use it on these browsers: http://caniuse.com/#feat=namevalue-storage

 Persistence code is deferred with setTimeout so the user interface remains snappy even when a lot of data changes are occuring.